Jeff Hovenier

-Jeffrey M. Hovenier is an American diplomat who has served as the United States ambassador to Kosovo since 2022.
+Jeffrey M. Hovenier is a retired American diplomat who served as the United States ambassador to Kosovo from 2022 to 2024.

 Early life and education

 Hovenier was raised in Bellingham, Washington.
 He earned a Bachelor of Arts degree in international relations from Brigham Young University and a Master of Arts in government and international relations from Georgetown University.

 Career

-A member of the Senior Foreign Service, Hovenier has been assigned to embassies in Peru, Croatia, Greece, Panama, Germany, and Paraguay, in addition to the Organization for Security and Co-operation in Europe.
+A former member of the Senior Foreign Service, Hovenier served in Peru, Croatia, Greece, Panama, Germany, and Paraguay, in addition to the Organization for Security and Co-operation in Europe.
 Hovenier also served as the director for Central and Southeastern European affairs for the United States National Security Council.
-Hovenier also served in the U.S. Embassy in Ankara, Turkey as its charge d’affaires from August 2018 to July 2019, and Deputy chief of mission from August 2018 to July 2021, when Scott M. Oudkirk assumed his post as DCM.
+Hovenier also served in the U.S. Embassy in Ankara, Turkey as its charge d’affaires from August 2018 to July 2019, and Deputy Chief of Mission from August 2018 to July 2021, when Scott M. Oudkirk assumed his post as Deputy Chief of Mission.